 TXU has ambitious goals for plant construction metrics.
 While the average plant in the United States costs about $1,600/kW and can go as high as $2,000/kW, according to TXU estimates, the company believes it can build baseload generation for about $1,100/kW and cut construction time from an average of 50 to 32 months.

 That kind of efficiency is highly desirable in a world where power demand is projected to grow 8% from about 3,875 TWh in 2005 to nearly 4,200 TWh by 2010.
 This is leading to a projected supply-demand imbalance where incremental demand is expected to exceed supply by 2.5 times by 2015 and reserve margins could sink to well below minimum levels.

 “According to NERC (the North American Electric Reliability Council), demand will outstrip supply by about two and a half times,” Wilder told EEI attendees.
 “We will have demand growing at two and a half times what supply will grow, and that’s going to result in reserve margins across the country being at dangerously low levels.
 In Texas we’re at the forefront of that.”

-He said Texas is a good example of the rest of the country, although the state is more reliant on gas-fired generation than the average.
+He said Texas is a good example of how the rest of the country is going with regard to generation capacity, although the state is more reliant on gas-fired generation than the average.

 “Texas has a more vibrant economy; it’s growing faster.
 We’ve peeled off reserve margins quicker than the other regions.
 But if you get into each one of these NERC regions you see a very substantial amount of reserve margin declines that will lead to levels not unlike those we had in the late ’90s when we had severe shortage issues with electricity.”